grafana/grafana/docs/sources/enterprise/query-caching.md

 - Reduced API costs.
 - Reduced likelihood that APIs will rate-limit or throttle requests.

-## Enable query caching
+## Enable and configure query caching

-> **Note:** The query caching feature is enabled by default.
-To start caching data source queries, visit the data source's configuration page.
+By default, data source queries are not cached.
+To enable query caching for a single data source, visit the data source settings page, open the Cache tab, and press the Enable button.
+Once enabled, you can choose a custom TTL for that data source or keep the default TTL.

-To enable and configure query caching, please refer the the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).
+> **Note:** Not all data sources work with query caching.
+If the Cache tab is not visible in a data source's settings, then the data source does not support query caching.

-Once caching is enabled in the Grafana instance, query caching can be enabled per data source in the data source settings.
+To configure global settings for query caching, refer the the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).

 ## Disable query caching

-To disable query caching for a single data source, visit the data source settings page.
+To disable query caching for a single data source, visit the data source settings page, open the Cache tab, and press the Disable button.

-To unilaterally disable query caching for all data sources, edit the `enabled` flag in the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).
+To unilaterally disable query caching for all data sources, set the `enabled` flag to `false` in the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).

 ## Sending a request without cache

-If the data source query request contains an `X-Cache-Skip` header, then Grafana skips the caching middleware, and does not search the cache for a response.
+If a data source query request contains an `X-Cache-Skip` header, then Grafana skips the caching middleware, and does not search the cache for a response.
 This can be particularly useful when debugging data source queries using cURL.